How to Cancel Your Enrollment or Completely Withdraw from Enrollment

 Complete Withdrawal from Enrollment

-During the first two weeks of classes (Fall/Spring) undergraduate students withdrawing from the University should contact Compass Network at email@example.com or (405) 325-8103, and their College Office beginning the third week of classes.
+During the first three weeks of classes (Fall/Spring) undergraduate students withdrawing from the University should contact Compass Network at firstname.lastname@example.org or (405) 325-8103.
+Beginning the fourth week, undergraduate students must fill out an online petition which will be sent to the academic advising lead of the college in which the student is enrolled.
+Once the petition has been approved for a complete withdrawal for the semester, students will receive the grade of “W” for all courses.
 Graduate students withdrawing from the University should contact the Office of Enrollment Services during the first two weeks of classes (Fall/Spring), and the Graduate College Office beginning the third week of classes.
 If you do not know your college, check with Enrollment Services, Room 230 Buchanan Hall.
 Withdrawn students are refunded fees and tuition according to State Regents’ refund policy.

 - Graduate students withdrawing from all courses in the first six weeks of classes (first three weeks of a summer session) receive the grade of W in each course of enrollment.
 Beginning with the seventh week (fourth week of a summer session) through the last day of classes of the semester or summer term, these students must receive a grade of W or F from the instructor in each course upon withdrawal.